Dorm Design | Outfit Your Student’s Space in Style and Comfort

 If the bed isn’t lofted, try setting it up as a daybed, with colorful throw pillows against the wall for extra seating and comfort.
 A headboard (or faux headboard) or hanging netting adds style and personality.

-Keep desk tops organized and clutter-free with cups to store pens and pencils, magazine holders to store binders and notebooks, a dry erase calendar board for keeping up with assignments, acrylic calendar and boards for to-do lists, and a cork board for hanging photos and notes.
+Keep desk tops organized and clutter-free with cups to store pens and pencils, magazine holders to store binders and notebooks, a dry erase calendar board for keeping up with assignments, and a cork board for hanging photos and notes.
 A stylish desk lamp will provide light for studying and add personality—whether industrial, sleek and modern, or glam, there are plenty of affordable options.

 Drapes can add a cozy yet sophisticated look.
 Since most dorm rooms won’t allow nails or screws in the wall, try hanging a lightweight drapery rod over the window with adhesive hooks.
 A pretty curtain can also hide the closet area and reduce visual clutter—just insert an adjustable shower rod in the door frame of the closet.
 A full-length mirror does double duty by giving the illusion of space and providing a place for your kid to check their look.